Residential community

 Residential communities are typically communities that help support more commercial or industrial communities with consumers and workers.
 That phenomenon is probably because some people prefer not to live in an urban or industrial area, but rather a suburban or rural setting.
 For that reason, they are also called dormitory towns, bedroom communities, or commuter towns.

 An example of residential community would include a small town or city outside a larger city or a large town located near a smaller but more commercially- or industrially-centered town or city, for instance Taitou in Gaocun, Wuqing, and Tianjin, China.

 China

 In the People's Republic of China, a community (社区), also called residential unit or residential quarter (小区) or neighbourhood (居民区) or residential community (居住区), is an urban residential area and its residents administrated by a subdistrict (街道办事处).
 Communities are generally organized around a territory consisting of 100 to 700 households.

 History

-The reform that created residential communities as local government in their current form was called shèqū (Chinese: 社区, "neighbourhood community building").
+The reform that created residential communities as local government in their current form was called shèqū (社区).
 Originally, these organizations consisted of participating citizens and chiefs, the latter ones being installed by the central governance.
 Shequ represented an attempt to restructure the relationship between state and urban community in China.